wayfinderio/intro-to-fp/_docs/3-guts-of-fp/while-we-are-at-it.md

 Ready for a challenge?
 Open `exercises/fold.js` in your editor and implement the `fold` function that can operate on arrays.
 Do this either using a for loop or using recursion (or try both).
 It matters much less how something like `fold` is implemented "under the hood" as long as the interface is pure.

-To test your changes, run `npm run fold` from the `exercises` directory.
+To test your changes, run `npm run -s fold` from the `exercises` directory.

 > Ask questions!